Florin-Popescu/avarice-unofficial/README.md

 ## Changes from official repo
 - Added libusb and libhidapi binaries for easy building under MSYS2.
 Under Cygwin they can be installed by the package manager.
 - Added support for ATmega324PB.
-Tested on [ATmega324PB Xplained Pro](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/ATMEGA324PB-XPRO) board.
+Tested on [ATmega324PB Xplained Pro Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/ATMEGA324PB-XPRO).
 - Added support for ATmega4808.
-Tested on [AVR-IoT WG Development Board](https://www.microchip.com/DevelopmentTools/ProductDetails/AC164160)
+Tested on [AVR-IoT WG Development Board](https://www.microchip.com/DevelopmentTools/ProductDetails/AC164160).
 - Added support for UPDI.
 This is basically one-wire PDI with a few changes to the initialization sequence, but needs a separate device descriptor type.

 ## Supporting new stuff